Savannah-Chatham County Public Schools: Board of Public Education

 The Savannah Chatham County Public School Board is the elected policy-making branch of the school district's administration.
 Eight board members, each representing a geographic district that coincides with those of the Chatham County Commission, are elected to a four-year term.
 The board president is elected county-wide for a four-year term.

 Superintendent

 The superintendent of schools is appointed by the Savannah Chatham County Board of Education and is charged with implementing the board's policies and the overall administration of the school system.
-Dr. M. Ann Levett was hired as superintendent by a controversial 5:4 split vote in June 2017.
+Dr. Denise Watts was hired as superintendent on June 15, 2023.